Inventory, 1 EA : 0

 Ethiopian melons are descendants of ancient melon varieties native to Central Asia and were developed in Russia in 2013.
 The fairly new cultivar was selected for its ability to be grown in temperate climates, extended storage capabilities, and disease resistance.
 The melons can also be grown from seed in fields or cultivated in greenhouses, depending on the environment.
 Today Ethiopian melons are cultivated in Russia and are also grown throughout Central Asia, including Kazakhstan and Uzbekistan.

-Someone shared Ethiopian Melon using the Specialty Produce app for iPhone and Android.
+People have shared Ethiopian Melon using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.